Skip to main content

 On first backup, you choose a passphrase (minimum 8 characters) and confirm it.
 You are then offered to save it locally, encrypted with a machine-specific key.
 Once saved, auto-backups and the --auto flag work without prompting.

-If you lose your passphrase, your backups cannot be recovered.
-We have no way to decrypt your data.
-Write it down somewhere safe.
+If you lose your passphrase, your encrypted memories AND backups cannot be recovered.
+Zero-knowledge means zero recovery — we have no way to decrypt your data.
+Write it down somewhere safe (or run memoryclaw memory export-salt for an offline rescue copy of your encryption salt).

 You can change your passphrase at any time via memoryclaw → Settings → Change encryption passphrase, or from the interactive settings menu.
 Note that changing your passphrase only affects future backups — existing backups remain encrypted with their original passphrase.